emilianavt/BVHTools/README.md

 Setting this to true will allow capturing with the `capturing` flag to speed up after if the frame rate drops, to keep the duration of the captured animation correct.
-Disabling this flag will ensure that at least `frameTime` milliseconds pass after every captured frame.
+Disabling this flag will ensure that at least as many milliseconds pass after every captured frame, as one frame should require, according to the given `frameRate`.

 #### `int frameNumber` (read-only)